coconut750750/Mailbox/README.md

 # Mailbox
-A messenging app for Android using Firebase
+A messenging app for Android using Firebase.

 #Features